dhaliwalgurs/UBC_thunderbirds_website_pitch/README.md

 # Description
-A website mock up created as a pitch to build an independent UBC thunderbirds quidditch website.
+A website mock up I created as a pitch to build an independent UBC thunderbirds quidditch site.